python/cpython/Doc/library/tk.rst

 :mod:`Tkinter`'s chief virtues are that it is fast, and that it usually comes bundled with Python.
-Although it has been used to create some very good applications, including IDLE, it has weak documentation and an outdated look and feel.
+Although it has been used to create some very good applications, including IDLE, its standard documentation is weak (but there are some good books and tutorials), and it has an outdated look and feel.
 For more modern, better documented, and much more extensive GUI libraries, see the :ref:`other-gui-packages` section.